yjybuaa/PlantCamo/README.md

 Download trained model `Net_epoch_best.pth` at [here](https://pan.baidu.com/s/1eZpqxx5b5Y_V9klLQxf5WQ)(Code: b98f), and put it into `.\ckpt`

+## Evaluation

+You can find it in [https://github.com/lartpang/PySODMetrics](https://github.com/lartpang/PySODMetrics)

 ## Citation
 We appreciate your support of our work!